ritikarawat220/My-Portfolio/README.md

 - On the terminal run this command git clone https://github.com/ritikarawat220/My-Portfolio.git

-- Go to the repository folder using command prompt cd LucasErkanaPortfolio_Website.
+- Go to the repository folder using command prompt cd.

 - Install the dev dependencies for linters run npm install.